 Que.17.
 A ball A which is at an angle

 Ans.
-In an elastic collision when the ball A hits the ball B which is stationary, the ball B Acquires the velocity of the ball A while the ball A comes to rest immediately after collision.
-There is transfer of momentum to the moving body from the stationary body.
-Thus, the ball A comes to rest after collision and ball B moves with velocity of ball A.
+In an elastic collision when the ball A hits the ball B which is stationary, the ball B Acquires the velocity of the ball A while the ball A comes to rest immediately after the collision.
+There is a transfer of momentum to the moving body from the stationary body.
+Thus, the ball A comes to rest after collision and ball B moves with the velocity of ball A.

 Que.18.
 From a horizontal position, the bob of the pendulum is released.
 The pendulum’s length is 2.5 m.
 At what speed does the bob arrive at the lowest point?
 10 % of the initial energy is dissipated due to the air resistance.

 Ans.
 Length, l = 2.5 m

 Energy dissipated due to air resistance = 10 %